MarkovShield/mod_mshield/documentations/GETTING_STARTED.md

 *  Only macOS or Linux is currently supported.

 ## First hands on
 In order to start the demo application, hit `make demo` inside the `mod_mshield` repository directory and wait a minute until `Finished!` shows up.
 Now you should be able to visit [https://localhost](https://localhost) and play with the demo web application.
-If you visit "Pre-Auth Demo" -> "Echo Request header" you are accessing a `/private` which means your session will be rated against the models.
+If you visit "Pre-Auth Demo" -> "Echo Request header" you are accessing `/private` which means your session will be rated against the models (because `/private` is configured as critical area inside the web app).

 ![Echo_Request_Header](https://bitbucket.org/markovshield/mod_mshield/raw/develop/resources/Echo_Request_Header.png)